Frequently Asked Questions

 Is there a cost for entry?

 Entrance is by donation.
-There is a donation box at the entrance.
+There are donation boxes at the entrances and along the trails

 Can we visit the Sculpture Forest in the winter?

 A portion of the Sculpture Forest is accessible by snowshoe or walking in the winter.
 There is no charge for the snowshoe trail.
 A number of the trails in the Sculpture Forest become cross-country ski trails in the winter.
 Walking and snowshoeing is permitted on the ski trails, free of charge.
 Please follow applicable signage.